mgkdn9/Pokemon-Fenton-Region/readme.md

 ## How it works
 ### There is a roaming phase and a battling phase
 ### Roaming is outside of battle when Player is walking around looking for things
+### Battling is when player encounters wild Pokemon (or enemy trainer) and must fight to continue

+## To Dos
+### Fix issue with running into multiple foes

+### Make health go down slowly ("S-shaped") with vanishing red rectangle
+### Figure out why have to make Change View btn hidden and can't just be deleted when needed
+### Make modes where enemies move / chase after you

+### Changed 'Render...' to unchecked and playerAttackStat back to 40